Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 - ``fg_color`` : an array of three floating point values that controls the foreground color.
 The foreground color is used to color annotations and mesh plot lines.
 - ``annotations`` : controls if annotations are rendered or not.
 Valid values are ``"true"`` and ``"false"``.
 - ``render_bg`` : controls if the background is rendered or not.
 If no background is rendered, the background will appear transparent.
 Valid values are ``"true"`` and ``"false"``.
-- ``dataset_bounds`` : controls the dimensions of the rendered bounding box around the dataset.
-This will overwrite the default bounding box based on the dataset's dimensions.
-A valid value is an array of six doubles ([xMin,xMax,yMin,yMax,zMin,zMax]) that define dimensions larger than the default.

 .. _actions_cinema: